If you care to establish your story as a brand integrated with the strongest sports growth story of a generation, this is your time to act.

 Tier 5 – Alternative

 Creative marketers can always find other ways to get involved in the moment, especially with an event as monumental as the 2026 World Cup.
 One priority that Navigate has emphasized with clients is the need to match your partnership investment with your broader business objectives.
-Whether that’s getting in on the soccer trend by partnering with your local MLS team, or working with a key group of athlete endorsers, there will be no shortage of opportunities for involvement.
+Alternatives to FIFA sponsorship include partnering with your local MLS team, or working with a key group of athlete endorsers, there will be no shortage of opportunities for involvement.

-The next 3 years are critical as you begin to lay the groundwork for your World Cup story within the fabric of the rising tide in soccer.
+The next 3 years are critical as you begin to lay the groundwork for your World Cup story and soccer partnership for your brand within the fabric of the rising tide in soccer.
 Showing up late to the party won’t get you results.

 For more information, please reach out to Kevin Kane and AJ Maestas (Kevin@NVGT.com + AJ@NVGT.com).